MustafaM93/govdata/README.md

 ## Analytical Framework and Objectives

-This repository presents a regionally focused analysis of how public sector scale—measured by government employment share—relates to governance quality and economic outcomes across 150+ countries from 2000 to 2019.
-Grounded in public administration theory and empirical governance research, the project uses descriptive, visual, and statistical tools to explore the temporal and structural dynamics of bureaucratic impact.
+This project investigates how public sector scale—measured by the share of government employment—relates to governance quality and economic outcomes across 150+ countries from 2000 to 2019.
+Anchored in development economics and public administration theory, the analysis leverages global datasets to explore how bureaucratic capacity interacts with institutional performance over time and across regions.

+The study proceeds through five core steps:

-- **Regional Trend Analysis** – Visualize longitudinal patterns in governance effectiveness and public employment share by World Bank region using WGI and ILO data.
+- **Regional Trend Analysis** – Visualize long-run patterns in governance effectiveness and public employment share using WGI and ILO data, disaggregated by World Bank region.
-- **East Asia & Pacific Case Study** – Analyze the relationship between bureaucratic scale and both governance effectiveness and economic prosperity (logged GDP per capita).
+- **East Asia & Pacific Case Study** – Focus on one high-performing region to examine how bureaucratic scale correlates with both governance scores and economic development (logged GDP per capita).
-- **Bivariate Exploration** – Use scatter plots and regression lines to examine associations between public sector share and governance across selected regions.
+- **Bivariate Exploration** – Use scatter plots and regression lines to assess associations between public employment share and governance outcomes across regional subsamples.
-- **Panel Regressions** – Estimate two-way fixed-effects models (PanelOLS) with lagged predictors to test the impact of public sector size on governance quality over time.
+- **Panel Regressions** – Estimate two-way fixed effects models (PanelOLS) with lagged predictors to quantify the relationship between public sector size and future changes in governance.
-- **Interpretive Synthesis** – Assess the regional heterogeneity of results to inform debates on state capacity, bureaucratic reform, and institutional development.
+- **Interpretive Synthesis** – Identify region-specific patterns and discuss implications for public sector reform, optimal government sizing, and institutional strengthening.

 ---